frankframework/frank-manual/docs/source/gettingStarted/helloLarva.rst

       The properties set in ``StageSpecifics_LOC.properties`` only apply in your local development environment.
 You use other property files for properties specific to a DTAP stage.
 Use ``StageSpecifics_DEV.properties`` for D, ``StageSpecifics_TST.properties`` for T,``StageSpecifics_ACC.properties`` for A and ``StageSpecifics_PRD.properties`` for P. See sub-subsection :ref:`propertiesDeploymentEnvironmentLogicalCharacteristics` for an explanation of DTAP stages.

 #.
 Check what stubs have been created, as follows.
-Start the Frank!Framework using ``tomcat4ibis.bat``.
-Browse http://localhost/ibis/iaf/gui/.
+Start the Frank!Framework using ``start.bat``.
+Browse http://localhost.
 Yôu are in the Adapter Status page.
 Press the expand all button as shown below:

    .. image:: expandAll.jpg